keiran-rowell/keiran-rowell.github.io/_posts/2026-04-01-the-oxygen-apocalypse.md

 Enter the <span style="color:#BBDD66">cyanos</span>.

 Cyanobacteria with the light energy from their more powerful antenna had staged a metabolic coup.
 The cyanos departed from their ancient ancestors who fed on the sulfur in H<sub>2</sub>S. For the cyanos, H<sub>2</sub>O---the abundant solvent they were suspended in---became *food*.
 They began to split the most plentiful fuel source on the planet.
+They could spread anywhere there was light.

 ### ...and the sea boiled